npujol/npujol.github.io/Informatic/linux/management-content/proc-forking.md

 The child process created by fork is a nearly perfect copy of the parent process with exception to just a few values including the process ID and parent process ID.
 Any changes made in the child process does not affect the parent process, and vice versa.

-Here`s a basic code snippet of proc forking in C:
+Here's a basic code snippet of proc forking in C:

 ```bash
 #include<sys/types.h>